bwong858/deuxdo/README.md

 ## Demoing

-To demo easily, just click the "Employee" or "Manager" button at the bottom of the login page
+To demo, click the "Employee" and "Manager" buttons at the bottom of the login page, and logout/switch users by clicking the logout button at top right